ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 3. Call the `grep` utility.
 4. Pass the data from the pipeline to `grep`.

 The `grep` utility searches the "GNU" word in the input data.
-If the utility's output is not empty, the Bash license is [GNU GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License).
+If the utility finds the word, it prints the corresponding string of the input data.
+Check the `grep` output.
+If it is not empty, the Bash license is [GNU GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License).

-We use the `-n` option in the `grep` call.
-The option adds the line numbers to the utility's output.
-It helps you to find the exact place of the "GNU" word on the help page.
+We use the `-n` option when calling `grep`.
+It adds the line numbers to the utility's output.
+The option helps you find the exact place of the "GNU" word on the help page.

 #### du

-Let's take a more complex example with pipelines.
-The `du` utility evaluates disk space usage.
+Here is a more complex example with pipelines and the `du` utility.
+The utility evaluates disk space usage.
 Run it without parameters in the current directory.
-The utility **recursively** passes through all subdirectories and prints the occupied space by each of them.
+The utility passes through all subdirectories **recursively**.
+It prints the space occupied by each of them.

-Recursive traversal means repeating visiting of subdirectories.
-The traversal algorithm looks like this:
+Traversing a directory recursively means visiting all its subdirectories.
+If any of them has subdirectories, we should visit them too, etc. The traversal algorithm looks like this:

 1. Check the contents of the current directory.